 Dr. Jessica Dunkley is a senior dermatology resident at UBC and trained as a family physician at the University of Alberta.
 She obtained her Bachelor of Science in Physical Therapy & Master of Science in Clinical Epidemiology from the University of British Columbia and Doctorate of Medicine from the University of Ottawa.
 She shares her wealth of knowledge as a clinician, teacher and researcher on accessibility issues in unique work and training environments.

-Strategic Lead in Patient Partnerships, Chambers Lab - Dalhousie University; Co-Chair for the Patient and Caregiver Advisory Council – Solutions for Kids in Pain
+Strategic Lead in Patient Partnerships, Chambers Lab - Dalhousie University; Patient Engagement Advisor – Solutions for Kids in Pain

 Isabel Jordan draws from her lived experience to provide leadership and guidance in health care and health care research to support meaningful patient engagement practices and partnerships that are aligned with patient-oriented research.

 Isabel was a founding member of the Rare Disease Foundation.
 Under her leadership, the organization built partnerships between families and researchers through their Research Micro-Grant Program.
 Isabel is the Strategic Lead in Patient Partnerships in the Chambers Lab at Dalhousie University.
-She is also the Co-Chair for the Patient and Caregiver Advisory Council for SKIP, a knowledge mobilization network that seeks to bridge the gap between treatment practices and evidence-based solutions for children's pain in Canadian health institutions.
+She is also the Patient Engagement Advisor for SKIP, a knowledge mobilization network that seeks to bridge the gap between treatment practices and evidence-based solutions for children's pain in Canadian health institutions.